Skip to main content

 Just Lost Your Job?
 Every Centrelink Payment You Can Claim in 2026

 Been fired or made redundant?
-Here is exactly what Centrelink payments you can apply for, how much you will get, and how to fast-track your first payment.
+Here's exactly what Centrelink payments you can apply for, how much you will get, and how to fast-track your first payment.

 Step 1: Apply for JobSeeker Payment Immediately